Isaac Paredes Player Props: Rays vs. Royals

-Isaac Paredes and his .500 on-base percentage over his past 10 games (133 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Kansas City Royals and Jordan Lyles on June 24 at 4:10 PM ET.
+On Sunday, Isaac Paredes (.500 on-base percentage in past 10 games, 133 points above season-long percentage) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+In his last game he had a one-hit performance (1-for-4) against the Royals.

 Isaac Paredes Game Info & Props vs. the Royals